mattpwest/mystik/README.md

 * 0.1.0-alpha.3 (work in progress):
     * Added page types.
+    * Added a second level of navigation.
+    * Added a nice CodeMirror based editor.
+    * Added syntax highlighting for a few languages using CodeMirror.
+    * Added image / file uploads and insertion.
     * Added database upgrades that add new attributes to older database versions.
-    * Added image / file uploads.
     * CLI
         * Changed theming mode to be the default.
         * Added -i switch to install an Upstart script.